 All these details are crucial.
 They can help you create a sense of comfort and trust with your target audience and reduce unnecessary confusion.

 Use Fewer Contact Fields

 You don’t want to lose prospective customers because they get frustrated by an overwhelmingly long list of questions they need to answer in order to get a promo code.
 If possible, try to limit the contact form to three fields.

 According to HubSpot, those who reduce the number of form fields from four to three experience a 50% increase in the number of web visitors who complete contact forms.
 That’s because potential customers don’t have the patience or time to fill out forms that require multiple answers.

 Go one step at a time to improve your conversion rates.
-First, get web visitors to commit by asking them to leave their name and email address.
+First, get web visitors to commit by asking them to leave their names and email address.
 Then, you can follow up using emails to collect all the information you need.

 Most people don’t enjoy filling out similar contact forms.
 To make things easier for your target audience, allow web browsers to complete some fields on behalf of your potential customers.

 In 2011, Google Chrome introduced a new feature that could autofill some areas based on a web visitors’ autofill profile.
-In 2014, when Chrome disabled that feature, the rate of form submissions dropped by 25%, showing that many web users will abandon contact forms unless it’s autofilled.
+In 2014, when Chrome disabled that feature, the rate of form submissions dropped by 25%, showing that many web users will abandon contact forms unless it’s auto-filled.